 The only thing that could make vegan fried green tomatoes more inviting are these three words – potato chip crusted.

-This tempting appetizer or side dish can be made in the air fryer or in a skillet on the stove.
+This tempting appetizer or side dish can be made in the air fryer or in a skillet.
 I also give a panko breading option for people who would prefer something on the lighter side.

 When it comes to green tomatoes, there’s only one choice – vegan fried green tomatoes.